carlomanf/wp-super-network/readme.txt

 = How do I republish a page to the whole network? =

-As of version 1.0.5, you could flag any post or page on a main site for republication by finding it on the Posts or Pages screen and clicking Republish, but it would not take any effect.
-Version 1.1.0 now implements the behaviour of this feature!
+Flag any post or page on a main site for republication by finding it on the Posts or Pages screen and clicking Republish.

 After you have republished the post or page, it will start showing up across every site on your network.
 You can also access the network admin and click on Super Network.
 You will see a list of all posts and pages across all sites in the network that have been flagged for republication.